Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

 Thus, the price of cash flows coming from the $j$-th funds borrowing and lending positions is

-Then we obtain the following \begin{proposition} {\bf (Funding borrowing and lending costs in case of a treasury-mediated activity)} If we consider a sequence of operations to enter into a funding, borrowing and lending position at each time $t_j$ within the funding time-grid, we can define the sum $\varphi(t,T\wedge\tau;F)$ of costs coming from all the funding and investing positions opened by the investor ``I'' to hedge her trading position according to her liquidity policy up to the first default event.
+Then we obtain that if we consider a sequence of operations to enter into a funding, borrowing and lending position at each time $t_j$ within the funding time-grid, we can define the sum $\varphi(t,T\wedge\tau;F)$ of costs coming from all the funding and investing positions opened by the investor ``I'' to hedge her trading position according to her liquidity policy up to the first default event.
 Such sum is given by the formula

 This is, strictly speaking, a payout.
-The cost at $t$ is obtained by taking the risk neutral expectation at time $t$ of the above cash flows. \end{proposition}
+The cost at $t$ is obtained by taking the risk neutral expectation at time $t$ of the above cash flows.